githubmofo/githubmofo/README.md

 ## About

 Computer Engineering student with a strong focus on software engineering, full-stack development, Android application development, and AI/ML-driven product building.
-The profile is centered around creating practical, polished, and scalable applications that solve real problems while maintaining clean user experience and strong technical structure.
+I enjoy creating practical, polished, and scalable applications that solve real-world problems with clean UI, useful features, and strong technical structure.

-The work across web platforms, Android projects, machine learning applications, and product-oriented builds reflects an engineering mindset shaped by implementation, iteration, and continuous learning.
-From finance and travel products to phishing detection and conversational AI, the portfolio demonstrates versatility across both software engineering and intelligent systems.
+My work across web platforms, Android projects, machine learning applications, and product-oriented builds reflects an implementation-first mindset shaped by continuous learning, iteration, and experimentation.
+From finance and travel products to phishing detection and conversational AI, my portfolio demonstrates versatility across both software engineering and intelligent systems.

-**Open to** software engineering internships, AI/ML engineering opportunities, full-stack development roles, collaborative product building, and impactful real-world project work.
+- Open to software engineering internships
+- Open to full-stack development opportunities
+- Open to AI/ML collaboration
+- Open to impactful product-focused project work

 ***